Night of the Demon: Theatrical

 Night of the Demon was released in November 1957 in the United Kingdom.
 It was shown on a double feature with the American film 20 Million Miles to Earth.

-In the United States, it was released as Curse of the Demon.
+In the United States, it was released (in shortened form) as Curse of the Demon.
 According to Charles Bennett, the title was changed because the studio did not want it confused with the similarly titled The Night of the Iguana.
 It had the same reduced length of 82 minutes for its June 1958 American release.
 The scenes removed included a visit to the Hobart family farm, a trip to Stonehenge, and snippets of the séance scenes and conversations between Karswell and his mother.
 The visit to the British Library scene was rearranged in the film's viewing continuity.
 In the United States Curse of the Demon toured drive-ins and theatres as a double feature with either The True Story of Lynn Stuart or The Revenge of Frankenstein.